 The website of this school is very good, there is plenty of information for parents as well as being easy to browse with lots of videos that give you a glimpse inside life at the school.
 Strong presence on social media too.

 Apparently there is a strong Russian influence at the moment at this school, at least that’s what I’ve heard.
-Whether this is a good or bad thing is not clear to me.
+Whether this is a good or bad thing is not clear to me, however, there are frequent mentions of the school growing too rapidly and that bullying has been a persistent problem.

 I don’t like the fact that they openly encourage parents to enroll their children in schools before the usual age of 3 years old.
 There are many benefits of keeping young children away from schools and childcare centers as they are still at a very tender age and don’t necessarily adapt well to the group environment where less attention is provided than what the parents could provide at home.
 If parents have the time to take care of their children at home and educate them, I think it’s a great plus for the child and not a negative.